How To Recruit Like The World's Most Progressive Organizations

 The decision to do the culture interview first was made recently.
 They had discovered it was hard to turn down highly skilled candidates later in the process because of a poor cultural fit.
 So, now they do it first.

 In many traditional organizations, HR departments do the recruiting.
 And they can feel pressure to find the new candidate as quickly as possible.
 Indeed, HR may be evaluated, formally or informally, on their speed in doing so.
 The consequence is they go for speed, first, and not necessarily for quality or fit.
 Doesn’t make any sense, right?

 Putting work teams in charge of selecting their future colleagues avoids these problems.
-Several organizations do this, including outdoor apparel company Patagonia and the financial consultancy Finext.
+Several organizations do this, including outdoor apparel company Patagonia and financial consultancy firm Finext.

 This not only allows the team to select the best new colleague (instead of having to accept someone hired by HR), it also makes them more committed to ensuring the new hire succeeds.

 Instead of talking about the attendee’s (possibly exaggerated) written achievements, why not ask them to perform a task?
 This can reveal a lot about skill, organizational, and cultural fit.

 For example, Bucket List pioneer Henry Stewart lets applicants for training roles participate in live courses.
 They can be taught, and asked to teach.
 After exchanging feedback, they then ask the applicant to teach once more—to see how they respond to feedback.
 Henry: “We can talk about their training skills all we like, but we won’t know how good they are until we actually experience it.”

 Even if you think you have found the perfect candidate, it is still hard to predict actual on-the-job fit.
 Therefore, some progressive organizations allow a trial period, for both parties.